| devops - David Zomaya

 For those keeping score, "DevOps engineer" is number nine on that list.

 This isn't just a one-off spike in demand either.
-Jobs with DevOps in the title have become very popular over the last few years.
+Jobs with DevOps in the title have become very popular over the last few years —and we have all the DevOps training needed to qualify for them.
 Not only are these roles in-demand, they pay well too.
 For example, both Salary.com and Glassdoor list the average DevOps engineer salary at over $100,000 a year.

 So, given the pay and demand, is DevOps a good career in 2021?
 Generally speaking, yes it can be, but there is no one-size-fits-all answer.
 Career questions are inherently subjective.
 It will come down to what you want out of a career and what a career DevOps can offer.